slitsche/biosoft/content/posts/reference-type.md

 tables.
 How would an analyst even start to find candidate data sets for the current project?
 First you will need to know which **reference types** are available in one table and which other tables offer the same reference type for correlation.
-But which data types are available for describing a table structure?
-String, differently sized numbers, timestamps - but those information tell the reader something about the operations one could apply to the values,  but not the set of values which are valid for a certain column.
+But which data types are currently available for describing a table structure?
+String, differently sized numbers, timestamps - those information tell the reader something about some operations (e.g. addition for numbers) one could apply to the values, but not the set of values which are valid for a certain column.
+One of the most powerful operations is missing: correlation.

 Often engineer try to address this missing information by naming columns with the intent to document the reference type.
 More advanced approaches use tools to derive information about reference types by means of [column level data lineage][lineage].

-In my point of view even data lineage lacks an important feature.
-A column with a reference constraint has *exactly one* reference type - not two or three, one.
-It means all values in this column are a subset of another well defined set.
-The reader of this table can rely on that the every single reference in this column has an existing referent.
-It also was clear which attributes from this referent could be gotten --- one simply could follow all in the schema documented references.
+This has some short comings.
+First column level data lineage is not widely available and difficult to retrieve via machines.
+Second it can only document after the fact that there are multiple reference types in one column present.
+Last but not least without the reference type we still could not *talk* about reference types.
+Communication is so important when producer and consumer need to align on expectations on data.

-## Reference type
+## What if

-From our missing schema definition in data lakes I miss the most the declaration of the reference type of a column.
-It is more valuable as column level lineage.

-Having a reference type would offer many interesting possibilities:
+If we would have a reference type what would be possible?

 - search for tables which could be used in analysis to enrich existing data
 - more informative naming of columns in tables